arefeen/TAPAS/README.md

 OPTIONS

 	-C1 <cond1_f1,cond1_f2,cond1_f3,..>	Comma separated file names of condition 1 are given using this option.
-Each of these files is the APA site detection file, outputted by the first part of TAPAS (outputted by APS_detection).
+Each of these files is the APA site detection file, outputted by the first part of TAPAS (outputted by APA_sites_detection).

 	-C2 <cond2_f1,cond2_f2,cond2_f3,..>	Comma separated file names of condition 2 are given using this option.
-Each of these files is the APA site detection file, outputted by the first part of TAPAS (outputted by APS_detection).
+Each of these files is the APA site detection file, outputted by the first part of TAPAS (outputted by APA_sites_detection).

 	-a <annotation_file_name>		An annotation file is given using this option.
 This file is similar to the annotation file of the APA site detection analysis.